 Fast forward a bit to more recent marketing efforts and you’ll find their First Ascent line.
 In 08’ EB took a few executives up a 19 thousand foot mountain in the Andes with a few highly respected guides to test prototype gear.
 They did it again later the next year.
 It was a stunt to advertise the fact that EB is back in the outdoor game.

-Enter the Guide Pro series.
+Enter the Guide Pro series in the First Ascent line.
 It’s mid range technical outdoor gear.
 The quality is decent, the warranty is great and the overall value is outstanding… when bought at a good time.
-Wait for a sale if you’re not in a hurry!
+I also wear the High Route Fleece (Hoodie) often and would say it's pretty similair in terms of build quality.
+Wait for a sale if you're not in a hurry!